Hamneggs/ArcadeInterface/README.md

 * Control mappings.
 * Sound effects.
 * Universal texture images, such as the UI overlay, tile frame, and exit warning images.
-* Transition time and shutdown time.
+* Transition and shutdown times.
 * Fullscreen rendering.
 * Window title, resolution and position.
 * The ability to display extended information about the tile loading process and shader linking and compiling.